SpyrosChouliaras/Grafana-Dashboards/Grafana-YCSB-NoSQL.md

 Save the dashboard to apply changes

-# Scale Redis container resources using docker cgroups
+# Scale Redis container resources using docker cgroups: Resolve the warning below:

+WARNING: Your kernel does not support swap limit capabilities or the cgroup is not mounted.
+Memory limited without swap

 1) Log into the Ubuntu or Debian host as a user with sudo privileges.